Our technology

 Two YAG ps-lasers and one Ti:Sapphire fs-laser are needed to assemble a complete CHI fusion machine.
 These are off-the-shelf products without customization.

-Indeed!
+Several other fusion companies also focus on material production.
 We are glad to observe this new trend of side business!
-There are already people using Tokamak to produce medical isotope, and compact DT neutron generators for non-destructive testing.
-We don't want to burn investor's money for 10 years until we can sell electricity, that's why CHI also plans to create revenue streams besides energy.
+People already are using Tokamak to produce medical isotope, and compact DT neutron generators for non-destructive testing.
+We don't want to burn investors' money for 10 years until we can sell electricity, that's why CHI also plans to create revenue streams besides energy.
 How is our approach different than others?
-We are applying laser fusion for rare material production.
-The others mainly use Tokamak.
-We believe that lasers are very versatile since people use lasers everywhere in daily life.
-We can rely on the laser/photnic industry for supplies.
+We are applying laser fusion while others mainly use Tokamak.
+We believe that lasers are more versatile since people use lasers everywhere in daily life.
+We can rely on the laser/photonic industry for supplies.
 Furthermore, NIF has shown laser fusion and only laser fusion can generate scientific breakeven in energy production.

 Who are the buyers of our products?